thibaudclement/cs269i/docs/guest-lecture-geoff-ramseyer.md

 **Detour: Smart Contracts**

-- We can give these tools to a smart contract-Not just for purpose-built applications
+- We can give these tools to a smart contract-Not just for purpose-built applications.
-- For example: Lending markets and collateral deposits
+- For example: Lending markets and collateral deposits.
-- Groundhog [Ramseyer-Mazières, 2023]-Context: this is Geoff's day job
+- Groundhog [Ramseyer-Mazières, 2023]-Context: this is Geoff's day job.
 - Open question: What applications need purpose-built mechanisms, and what do not?

 </div>